Government Security vs. Gilt Edged Securities: A Safe Investment Guide

 Long term instruments: Issued by both, central and state governments and tradable on the debt market.
 Long-term government securities can be bucketed into the following types:

-value of Rs.100, issued for a fixed term of 5 to 40 years.
+Government Bonds / Dated Securities / G-Sec: Coupon bearing securities with a face value of Rs.100, issued for a fixed term of 5 to 40 years.
 Within G-Sec securities, following types of securities are issued:

 Sovereign Gold Bonds (SGBs): debt securities issued in units of grams of Gold, with a fixed semi-annual coupon payment, and redemption of units in cash on maturity